landonturner/lturner.net/source/blog/thotcon-0xA.md

 `https://token.wtf/stages/<stage number>-<sha256sum previous token>.html`.

-*PRO TIP*: when using bash to do the hash, you can echo the key to shasum, but do not forget the `-n` flag or else you will be also hasing the newline and that will burn at least 10 minutes.
+*PRO TIP*: when using bash to do the hash, you can echo the key to shasum, but do not forget the `-n` flag or else you will be also having the newline and that will burn at least 10 minutes.

 ```bash